smith-sj/portfolio/README.md

 [[back to top]](#top)

 This objective focused on designing the website from a **mobile user's perspective**, before making adjustments to suit tablet and desktop users. *Mobile first* isn't just about view-ports and layouts, but also involves consideration of the overall site map and functionality of each component.
 One of the first major decisions I made in this particular area, was to try and fit my important content on a single, well-organised and scroll-able page.
-I had already decided that my website would take a minimal approach to content, as I wanted the reader to quickly and easily understand my skills, interests and personality, without being overwhelmed with information.
+I had already decided that my website would take a minimalistic approach to content, as I wanted the reader to quickly and easily understand my skills, interests and personality, without being overwhelmed by information.
 <img align="left" style="margin: 20px" width="300" height="auto" src="./docs/component-images/accordian.png">

 My solution to fitting all of this content on the homepage was to build these accordion-like content boxes.
 To build them, I used the HTML `<details>` and `<summary>` tags.
 These tags can be used in many ways, and are a great way to maximise page space.